o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-common-features.md

 Tools can register and support any number of document types and views to enable editing different types of data and visualizing it in different ways.
 For example,
 - Material Editor currently only supports one document type for editing ".material" and viewing ".materialtype" files
 - Material Canvas supports multiple document types for ".materialgraph", ".materialgraphnode", and ".shader" files.
-- Shader Management Console supports one document types for ".shadervariantlist" files.
+- Shader Management Console supports one document type for ".shadervariantlist" files.

 Multiple documents can be opened and edited at the same time.
 - Each document will be represented and accessible using a tab at the top of the central window.